 The January 9, 2017, design changes replaced off peak and on peak hours with nonramp and ramp hours with definitions that vary by season.
 The regulation requirement for ramp hours was increased from 700 MW to 800 MW (Table 10-36).
-These market changes still do not address the fundamental issues in the optimization or the lack of consistency in the application of the MBF.
+These market changes did not address the fundamental issues in the optimization or the lack of consistency in the application of the MBF.

-Table 10-36 Seasona I regulation requirement definitions
+Table 10-36 Seasonal regulation requirement definitions